 As for the weight, you could use lighter materials like bubble wrap instead of heavier options like Styrofoam peanuts.
 You may also switch to lightweight alternatives for your packaging materials, such as poly mailers instead of cardboard boxes.

-Streamline Shipping and Handling Processes
+2. Streamline Shipping and Handling Processes

 A significant factor in packaging cost reduction is optimized shipping and handling.
 First, you can opt for standardized packaging sizes instead of custom sizes for your products.

-You can further work with logistic partners to select the best shipping routes and schedules that minimize costs.
+You can further work with logistics partners to select the best shipping routes and schedules that minimize costs.
 Automation tools for shipping also help reduce the time and labor required for handling packages, thereby reducing costs.

-Minimize Design and Printing Costs
+3. Minimize Design and Printing Costs

 Similarly, if you use dedicated packaging design services, the total costs will increase.
 Instead, use pre-built templates or free designs for cost reduction.
 You can go a step further and print your packaging in bulk to get discounted prices from printing companies.